 Casinos, bingo halls and other gaming establishments across the Canadian province of Ontario are to be shuttered once more, after Premier Doug Ford confirmed the reimposition of limited measures.

-This will see the region move to a modified step two of its roadmap to reopen, which will be implemented from January 5, 2022 at 12:01am for at least 21 days, subject to trends in public health and our health system.
+This will see the region move to a modified step two of its roadmap to reopen, which will be implemented from January 5, 2022 at 12:01am for at least 21 days, subject to trends in public health and its health system.

 The move has been taken after what is described as a “response to recent trends that show a rapid increase in COVID-19 hospitalisations,” with Ontario looking to blunt transmission and prevent hospitals from becoming overwhelmed as it continues to accelerate its booster dose rollout.